What is the Distance Learning ID Card?

 How do I Qualify?

-To qualify for a Distance Learning ID Card you must be an active student enrolled in either a UMass Amherst distance learning degree program, or University Without Walls.
+To qualify for a Distance Learning ID Card you must be an active student enrolled in either a UMass Amherst distance learning degree program, or University Without Walls with an expected graduation date.

 How do I Purchase a Card?

-To request your Distance Learning ID Card, fill out a request form, print it, sign it, and mail it to the UCard Office along with a check for $30 made out to the UMass UCard Office.
+To request your Distance Learning ID Card, fill out a Distance Learning ID Card Request Form, print it, sign it, and mail it to the UCard Office along with a check for $30 made out to the UMass UCard Office.
 Once the UCard Office receives your completed request form and check, your Distance Learning ID Card will be mailed to you.
 Cards typically arrive within a few weeks, but it sometimes takes as much as 4-6 weeks to reach mailing addresses outside the United States.

 Frequently Asked Questions